avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 This tells us that the power for the randomised control trial will be 73%.

-Making a Forest Plot for A Meta-analysis of Several Different Randomised Control Trials:
+Making a Forest Plot for a Meta-analysis of Several Different Randomised Control Trials:
 ----------------------------------------------------------------------------------------

 If you want to carry out a meta-analysis of several different randomised control trials, it is